LeftTwixWand/Bullet/README.md

 # Bullet
-This is repository of "Bullet" messengerm created by Horbachov Vladyslav.
+This is repository of "Bullet" messenger created by Horbachov Vladyslav.

+All rights are cooperated by Horbachov Vladyslav.